Ju-nic2/OpenCL/parallel/README.md

 This is meaningless.
 Because My PC's CPU GPU performance gap is very large.
 When i check this, Always CPU is faster than GPU

+## Memory copy problem
+In this program , Moving data between CPU and GPU is longer than kernel working.
+It's biger than Optimization with local memory.
+So, Proper memory use is necessary.

 ## Optimize with vector data vs nomal data
 preparing...